screeny05/shopware-typedef/README.md

 ## Usage

-In TypeScript code it should probably look something like this:
+In TypeScript code it should look like this:

 ```typescript
 /// <reference types="shopware-typedef"/>